JWicher/Sound-Whiskers/.ai/api-plan.md

 ### 2.7 Export to Spotify

 - POST `/api/playlists/{playlistId}/export/spotify`
-  - Description: Create a new private playlist on Spotify with date suffix per naming template “Sound Whiskers – {YYYY-MM-DD}”.
+  - Description: Create a new private playlist on Spotify.
+For name use playlist name given by user.
 Not a sync; each export creates a new copy.
 60s timeout.
   - Request:
     ```json
     { "description": "string|null" }